mordentral/VRExpansionPlugin/README.md

 ### Use Of This Plugin ###

-This Plugin is intended to add additional functionality to Open/SteamVR in UE4.
+This Plugin is intended to add additional functionality to Open/SteamVR/(All VR now) in UE4.

 ### How do I install it? ###